B. Riley Begins Coverage on Energy Fuels (NYSE:UUUU)

-B. Riley began coverage on shares of Energy Fuels (NYSE:UUUU – Free Report) in a research note released on Thursday morning, Benzinga reports.
-The brokerage issued a buy rating and a $9.00 price objective on the stock.
+B. Riley initiated coverage on shares of Energy Fuels (NYSE:UUUU – Free Report) in a research report sent to investors on Thursday, Benzinga reports.
+The firm issued a buy rating and a $9.00 price target on the stock.

 See Also